QS Rank:

 Why Study Electrical Engineering - Non-Thesis at Colorado School of Mines

-• A popular choice for international students with a diverse community
+• A popular choice for international students with a diverse and inclusive community, fostering global perspectives.

 intake